Updated: Jul 8

 Does the medical community, generally speaking, embrace the mind-body connection?

-I think as time goes on, and more and more patients become fed up with this model, the medical community will have to follow suit, and more doctors will get on board and treat injury and illness holistically.
+As time goes on, and more and more patients become fed up with this model, the medical community will have to follow suit, and more doctors will get on board and treat injury and illness holistically.

 Are there any services that you provide from a distance?